neondatabase/autoscaling/ARCHITECTURE.md

     * `pkg/agent/` — implementation of `autoscaler-agent`
     * `pkg/api/` — types for scheduler plugin <-> `autoscaler-agent` communication, plus some
         protocol-relevant types independently used by both.
+    * `pkg/informant/` — implementation of the VM informant
     * `pkg/plugin/` — implementation of the scheduler plugin
     * `pkg/util/` — miscellaneous utilities that are too general to be included in `agent` or `plugin`.